Day Trips to Sintra and Cascais from Lisbon

 Quinta da Regaleira| ©Susanne Nilsson

-• The National Palace of Sintra: With white walls and orange roofs, it stands out for its medieval, Gothic and Renaissance elements.
+• The National Palace of Sintra: With white walls and orange roofs, it stands out for its medieval, Gothic, and Renaissance elements.

-• Quinta da Regaleira: An enchanted castle with turrets and sculptures.
-Admission varies between 8 and 16 euros depending on the modality.
+• Quinta da Regaleira: An enchanted castle with towers and sculptures.
+Admission varies between €8 and €16 depending on the type of ticket.

 Book your excursion to Sintra and Cascais